 What does a typical CrossFit Kids class look like?

 For those familiar with CrossFit, you might think our classes are all about getting children swinging from gymnastic bars and lifting heavy barbells.
 In fact, the structure of our classes varies based on a broad age group classification.
 (Note the age groups are not hard and fast and depend more on individual maturity level and demonstrated physical competence at particular movements.)

 Kids (Ages 5-11)

-30 minute class where a light load may be introduced via lightweight dumbbells or kettlebells if impeccable form can be demonstrated.
+30 minute class (moving to 45minutes in 2019) where a light load may be introduced via lightweight dumbbells or kettlebells if impeccable form can be demonstrated.
 The Kids class still comprises a majority of bodyweight/gymnastic movements based around skill development, a wod (workout of the day) and game (if time permits).

 How to get your child started?